simplesand/weather/README.md

 bash curl.sh

 # Note
-Before running this script, replace API_KEY with token in weather.py file Don't use both methods at the same time. use either download as zip file or curl.
+Before running this script, replace API_KEY with token in weather.py file  <br />
+Don't use both methods at the same time. use either download as zip file or curl.